aileencomer/driving-engine/guides/quick-start/setup-drive-engine/iOS.md

 }
 ```

 In our `registerDriveEventListener()` method, we register the `ViewController` as the event listener for drive events.
-The second line tells the Driving Engine that it should surface all Drive Events to the listener.
+The third line tells the Driving Engine that it should surface all Drive Events to the listener.
 We call this function in `viewDidLoad` and then start the engine.

 The rest of the functions are implementations of the `DEMDrivingEngineDelegate` protocol.
 These functions act as callbacks for different Driving Engine events.
 As you can see from the available callbacks, you have a rich number events to draw from the Driving Engine to affect the functionality of your application.
 A full listing is available [here](../../reference/available-callbacks.md).